tillkaeufer/DuCKLinG/README.md

 - numba
 - h5py
 - dust_extinction

+You can install them individually or run:
+`pip install -r requirements.txt`
+This will install all of them at once.

 Additionally, it is recommended to install [OpenMPI](https://www.open-mpi.org/) and mpi4py to run the retrieval in parallel.

-If you run the multinest retrievel you also need to install multinest for example [here](https://github.com/JohannesBuchner/MultiNest) or [here](https://github.com/farhanferoz/MultiNest).
+If you run the multinest retrieval you also need to install multinest for example [here](https://github.com/JohannesBuchner/MultiNest) or [here](https://github.com/farhanferoz/MultiNest).

 If you run the ultranest retrieval (recommended for high dimensional parameter spaces) install [UltraNest](https://johannesbuchner.github.io/UltraNest/installation.html)

+Generally, my experience is that ultranest is the only reliable option for very complex, high-dimensional parameter spaces, but that MultiNest is much faster for simpler cases.
+So, if you are able to install both, it's best to run MultiNest retrievals and switch to UltraNest when they become unfeasible.

 ### Download gas files